Is ghost referral spam screwing up your Google analytics data?

 To be reasonable and effective, a solution to identify and weed out ghost and referral spam traffic would need to be:

 - Very regularly updated

 - Sourced from a large base of data

 Using those principles as guidelines, we crafted the process that works so well for us now.

 Step 1: Using Segments to Filter and Block Spam

 Just in case you need a refresher:

-- Filters allow you to include or exclude data from your reporting data set.
+- Filters allow you to include or block data from your reporting data set.
 Keep in mind that filters are destructive.
-Anything you exclude, accidentally or otherwise is gone forever.
+Anything you filter and block, accidentally or otherwise is gone forever.
 They also cannot edit past data.

 - Segments, on the other hand, are a subset of users or sessions.
 You can turn segments on and off, as they are not destructive, and can be applied to past data.

-First, I personally (and professionally) always prefer to play with segments instead of filters since segments do not permanently alter your data.
+First, I personally (and professionally) always prefer to play with segments instead of adding a new filter since segments do not permanently alter your data.